AsgerHobolth/MatrixAnalyticalSamplingFormula/README.md

 $SMat: Sub-intensity matrix <br>
 $RMat: Reward matrix <br>
 $mutaRate: Mutation rate <br>
-An evolutionary model can be coded directly (described in 'A simple example' below), but we also provide models for analysis of the site frequency spectrum (described in 'Application: Analysis of SFS' below) or Beta-coalescent (described in 'Application: Analysis of Beta-coalescent' below).
+An evolutionary model can be coded directly (as described in 'Example A. A simple example' below), but we also provide models for analysis of the site frequency spectrum (as described in 'Example B. Application: Analysis of SFS' below) or Beta-coalescent (as described in 'Example C. Application: Analysis of Beta-coalescent' below).

 #### Step 2.
 Probability Model
 The evolutionary model (object) is then converted into a probability model (object).<br>